 There are tons of dehydrated and boil in the bag specialist camping foods to choose from and while they can be a bit pricey, they offer a fantastic choice from curry and all-day breakfasts to chocolate pudding.
 But, what if you need a boost of energy while hiking or want lunch without setting up camp?
 Here are some lightweight foods to take with you.

 If you know where you are heading, and are camping in the wild for a few days, a handy hint is to post yourself supplies to a local post office.
-There are few supermarkets in the Lake District and plenty of local shops but these can be expensive.
+There are few supermarkets and plenty of local shops but these can be expensive.

-Keswick, situated between Derwent Water and the majestic beauty of Skiddaw, the 6th highest mountain in England, is a popular tourist destination in the Lake District.
+Keswick, situated between Derwent Water and the majestic beauty of Skiddaw, the 6th highest mountain in England, is a popular tourist destination.
 Surrounded by incredible scenery, this small market town has an excellent range of shops and eateries along with tons of attractions and activities nearby.

 There are plenty of official campsites in the vicinity and the area is popular with water-sports enthusiasts, but if you want to go wild camping it is best to avoid Derwent Water which can get busy during the summer months.